gsampler9/gSampler/readme.md

 * RandomWalk
 * Node2Vec

-Please check the `example` folder for more details.
+For more details, refer to the `example` folder.
+You can test each demo by running `python *.py` directly.
 Additionally, the code for reproducing the evaluations mentioned in the paper is available in this [repository](https://github.com/gpzlx1/gsampler-artifact-evaluation).

 # Usage